GitHub + BigQuery

 How it works

-Erathos connects to GitHub through the official API and syncs your data incrementally—only new or updated records are processed on each run, keeping pipelines fast and BigQuery costs predictable.
-You choose the sync frequency (from every 5 minutes to daily), the objects to sync, and the destination dataset.
-Each run is logged with full observability: execution time, processed rows, context-rich errors, and instant alerts via Slack or email if something goes wrong.
+Erathos connects to GitHub via the official API and syncs your data incrementally — only new or updated records are processed in each run, keeping pipelines fast and BigQuery costs predictable.
+You choose the sync frequency (from 5 minutes to daily), the objects to sync, and the destination dataset.
+Each run is logged with full observability: execution time, rows processed, errors with context, and instant alerts via Slack or email if anything goes wrong.

 No credit card required.